Boeing to move 787 production to South Carolina in 2021 | Headlines

 Boeing estimated it would consolidate production at its North Charleston facility starting in mid-2021.
 A review of its 787 production strategy, announced in July along with sweeping rate cuts across its widebody programs, had already rattled unions and politicians in Washington state, who see Boeing wavering on its commitment to its Seattle-area birthplace, something the company denies.

-House of Representatives Democrat Rick Larsen, who chairs the aviation subcommittee and whose district includes the Everett plant, called the decision "shortsighted and misplaced" in a statement this week, and vowed to fight to bring 787 production back to Everett.
+Washington state governor Jay Inslee called the decision "an insult" to the more than 1,000 workers who build the 787 jet here and said it requires a review of the "company's favorable tax treatment."
 The earlier decision to move some production to the non-union state of South Carolina was the culmination of a years-old board-led strategy to reduce reliance on Washington state, where Boeing has had stormy relations with unions in the past.

 John Holden, president of a local chapter of the International Association of Machinists, said losing 787 production capacity in Everett "puts the company, our members and our community in jeopardy."
 Ray Goforth, Executive Director of the SPEEA engineers union, said its "immediate focus is supporting the members who will be laid-off.
 Long-term, we will partner with community stakeholders to attract new aerospace jobs to (Washington) state by marketing the aerospace talent pool Boeing is walking away from."